Why should I become a member of the League of Women Voters of Newton?

-- A weekly email with information about upcoming events, opportunities to get involved, issues we are working on, LWVN election information, and more
+- Regular emails with information about upcoming events, topic meetings, and book groups; opportunities to get involved; issues we are working on; LWVN election information; and more

 - A quarterly newsletter

-- Invitations to upcoming events, topic meetings, book groups, and annual events such as the LWVN holiday party, and the annual meeting
+- Invitations to annual events such as the LWVN holiday party, fundraising opportunities, and the annual meeting

 - Alerts to encourage you to communicate with your elected representatives at the state and national level

 - Opportunities to participate in League studies, committees, and task forces, and to be part of a national and statewide movement

 What does the Newton League support?